 1. Mini Baccarat is the Most Popular Version

-Baccarat is one of the oldest casino table games in existence.
-Despite its age, baccarat’s popularity continues to increase in casino hot spots like Las Vegas, Macau, and Singapore.
+It is one of the oldest casino table games in existence.
+Despite its age, its popularity continues to increase in casino hot spots like Las Vegas, Macau, and Singapore.

-A large part of this is due to mini-baccarat, which differs from the traditional version.
+A large part of this is due to the mini, which differs from the traditional version.

-Mini baccarat is played on a smaller table with seven seats for players.
-A traditional baccarat table, on the other hand, has 12-14 spots.
+It is played on a smaller table with seven seats for players.
+A traditional one has 12-14 spots.

-Another difference is that mini baccarat doesn’t allow players to deal or even touch their cards.
+Another difference is that mini doesn’t allow players to deal with or even touch their cards.

 This may take some of the fun away for certain players.
-But mini baccarat derives its popularity from the fact that the stakes are lower than a regular baccarat table.
+But mini derives its popularity from the fact that the stakes are lower than a regular

-Many Las Vegas mini-baccarat tables feature $10 or $25 minimum bets.
+Many Las Vegas mini tables feature $10 or $25 minimum bets.
 Contrast this to bigger tables, where you must often bet $50 or more.

-You also don’t have to dress up to play mini baccarat.
-This is a change from the days when baccarat was only for high rollers in roped-off areas.
+You also don’t have to dress up to play mini.
+This is a change from the days when it was only for high rollers in roped-off areas.

-The smaller bets and lack of dress code are big reasons why mini baccarat is so popular.
+The smaller bets and lack of dress code are big reasons why the mini is so popular.

-Beginners can pick up baccarat right away because the game only has three possible wagers.
+Beginners can pick up it right away because the game only has three possible wagers.
 These include the following:

-- Betting on the banker hand to win.
+- Betting on the banker’s hand to win.

-- Wagering on the player hand to win.
+- Wagering on the player’s hand to win.

 - Betting that both hands will tie.

-You’ll see circles marked player, banker, and tie on land-based and online baccarat tables.
+You’ll see circles marked player, banker, and tie on land-based and online tables.

-Online baccarat tables have different layouts that feature larger betting circles because you’re the only one playing.
+Online tables have different layouts that feature larger betting circles because you’re the only one playing.